epointal/lf-hiker/readme.txt

 6. If the activation does not succeed, please [contact me](http://elisabeth.pointal.org/lf-hiker/en/contact-me).

 == Changelog ==
+= 1.1 =
+ * Add picture for about page in back office
+ * Add miles distance unit for profile elevation
+ * issue when shortcode [lfh-map ] without attributes

 = 1.0.4 =
  * issue when no  mapquest key.
  * loading asynchrone js and default intialisation for the helper